- 1 Introduction

 Video: Xu Bing’s artist talk at MASS MoCA

 After spending numerous years away from his motherland after being born and raised there, upon returning, Xu Bing found a space undergoing rapid change, with most of it driven by toiling migrant workers.
 Bearing witness to the complex interconnection between labor, China’s history, economic development, and something beyond, he created Phoenix.
 The two birds are not separate constructions, but they are linked.
-They are a linked vision of renaissance and at the same time gives an impression of the country’s propelled growth.
+They are a linked vision of the renaissance and, at the same time, give an impression of the country’s propelled growth.

 Video: Xu Bing speaks about Phoenix